-The economic situation at the end of April was about the same as it was at the end of March.
-Improvements and downswings balanced each other out.
-The heart of the scatter in the Tracer is still located in the recovery stage.
-In April, nine of the fifteen indicators are still below their long-term average.
+The economic situation at the end of April was about the same as at the end of March.
+Improvements and downswings more or less balanced each other out.
+The heart of the scatter in the Business Cycle Tracer is located in the recession stage.
+Fourteen of the fifteen indicators are currently below the level of their long-term average.

 Gross domestic product (GDP)